akshatmahi/azure-vm-snapshot-tool/README.md

 ```
 Parameters:
 * VmListPath: Path to your VM list file
-* TicketId: Reference like a PRODOPS or JIRA ticket — used in snapshot names
+* TicketId: Reference like a JIRA or ServiceNow ticket — used in snapshot names
 ---
 📊 Output Files